Smithsonian/ngeht-challenge-content/README.md

 You will probably only need the first repo.

-Following the overall theme of training people, we're going to update the website using github "pull requests", which is the usualy way people use github for collaborative software developments.
-We'll also be using the "markdown" formatting langauge for documents, enhanced with a plugin that lets us use TeX to typeset math.
+Following the overall theme of training people, we're going to update the website using github "pull requests", which is the usually way people use github for collaborative software developments.
+We'll also be using the "markdown" formatting language for documents, enhanced with a plugin that lets us use TeX to typeset math.

 ## Website layout